XigenIO/bot-blocker/README.md

 ## Installation (nginx)

-1. Download the runner.sh script to a preferred working directory on the server, using either:
+1. Download the runner.sh script to a preferred working directory on the server using curl: `curl -o runner.sh "script-url"`

-	cURL:

 2. Make the script executable by running `chmod +x runner.sh`
 3. Run the script with `./runner.sh`